black-parrot/black-parrot/docs/debug_boot.md

 # Debugging Your BlackParrot Boot

-## What do I do if Nothing Happens?
+## What Do I Do If Nothing Happens?

 When integrating any IP into your project, the most common error is "nothing happens!".
 When dealing with a large, complex codebase, this is an intimidating blocker.
 This section details what to look for in your BlackParrot boot to smoke test the environment.